-I have been in a conference for the past few days, and have seen a few presentations on macro-pru type regulations.
-I was bothered by this work.
+I have been in a conference for the past few days, and have seen a few presentations on macropru type regulations.

 The authors had an argument like:

-The objective of a policy method (like capital, liquidity requirements, etc.) is the minimization of bad outcomes.
+The objective of a policy method (like capital, liquidity requirements, etc.) is the minimisation of bad outcomes.

 Now why am I bothered?